anhhtvip/eth-bridge-polymer-chain/README.md

 yarn preview
 ```

-Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.
+Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.\

+## Proof of testnet interaction

+## Challenges Faced

+## What we learned

+How to make the first dApp using Polymer.

+## Future improvements

+Basic functionality was implemented, but the following things can be improved:

+- More tests
+- More input validation
+- More clean code.
+- Add event listeners related to important IBC lifecycle steps